iotile/poduino/examples/blink-tutorial/README.md

 Stream 20481: 124 at 2017-09-30 15:42:43.178995
 ```

-The example above not only shows how to navigate though the IOTile console (`shell`) but after sending a few events, it shows how to check that everything is working with the Sensor Graph by inspecting the input 10 stream:
+The example above not only shows how to navigate though the IOTile console (`shell`), but after sending a few events, it shows how to check that everything is working with the SensorGraph you created by inspecting the input 10 stream:

 ```
 (SensorGraph) inspect_virtualstream 'input 10'
 124
 ```

-This shows the last value (in this case `124`) received from the Arduino and updates every time a new event is received.
+This shows the last value (in this case `124`) received from the Arduino Mega.
+It updates every time a new event is received.

-The last command, `download_stream` is used to download the stream.
-You can see how three events were downloaded, which makes sense given that we sent three `sent_event` commands a few lines above, so we expected three records to have been recorded.
-You can see how the `output 1` stream is reported (`20481` or `0x5001`), as well as the event value, and the timestamp.
+The last command, `download_stream`, is used to download the stream.
+You can see how three events were downloaded, which makes sense given that we sent three `sent_event` commands a few lines above, so we expected exactly three records.
+You can see the format of the `output 1` stream (`20481` or `0x5001`), as well as the event value, and the timestamp.

-At this point, we have shown how to send information to the Arduino, and how the Arduino can send streaming information back.
-Note that an IOTile is optimized for low power, and in most IoT low power applications, we should be careful not to send too much information.
-For example, if you were measuring temperature, you may want to only store a value every ten minutes or so.
-This is something that can be controlled on the sensor graph (see [documentation](http://coretools.readthedocs.io/en/latest/tutorials.html#introduction-to-sensorgraph)).
+At this point, we have reviewed how to send information to the Arduino Mega, and how the Arduino Mega can send streaming information back through IOTile.
+Note that IOTile is optimized for low power networks.
+A key part of achieving low power, as well as a best practice for security and robustness, is processing most data at the point of collection and sending only necessary information to other nodes or the cloud.
+For example, if you were measuring temperature, you may want to only store the instantaneous value every ten minutes or even an average over a greater period of time.
+This is something that can be easily configured on the SensorGraph (see [documentation](http://coretools.readthedocs.io/en/latest/tutorials.html#introduction-to-sensorgraph)).

-## Part 4: The IOTile Cloud
+## Part 4: IOTile Cloud

-The **IOTile Cloud** was built especially to work with **IOTile Devices**, so it makes it really easy for you to upload data, visualize it, and access it via a simple Rest API.
+**IOTile Cloud** was built to provide automatic cloud integration for any **IOTile Device**, making it easy to upload, store, and visualize data as well as access it for 3rd party application development via a simple Rest API.

 See [IOTile Cloud Basics](../../docs/iotile-cloud-basics.md)

 ### 4.1.
 Setup Variables

-Go back to https://iotile.cloud, and on your project page, use the left menu,
+Go back to https://iotile.cloud.
+On the project page, using the left menu
 under *Project Settings*, select *Data Stream Variables*, and click **New Variable** :

 - **Name:** Count